surrealdb/surrealist/README.md

 You can download the latest version of Surrealist from our [Releases](https://github.com/StarlaneStudios/Surrealist/releases) page.

 ### Running on MacOS
 When running Surrealist on MacOS, as the application is not signed, you may be prompted that the file is damaged and can't be opened.
-If this happens, you can follow the following steps to bypass this.
+If this happens, try the following steps:

-- Move the downloaded `surrealist-xxx-darwin-arm64.tgz` outside your Downloads folder (to add the application to Launchpad, move it to the "/Applications" folder)
+- Move the downloaded `surrealist-xxx-darwin-arm64.tgz` outside of your Downloads folder (to add Surrealist to your Launchpad, place it in the `/Applications` directory)
 - Extract the application from the tgz file
 - Delete the tgz file, as it is no-longer needed
-- Open the Terminal app and navigate to the folder you extracted Surrealist into
+- Open the Terminal app and navigate to the directory you extracted Surrealist into
 - Run the command `sudo xattr -rd com.apple.quarantine Surrealist.app` (You may be prompted to enter your password)

 If these steps don't work, please open an issue ticket.